socialpinpoint/api-social-pinpoint/v1/README.md

     curl -u user:password https://demo.ourcommunitymap.com/api/v1/projects.json

 # API Overview
-The API base URL is
+The API base URL is:

     https://<yoursubdomain>.ourcommunitymap.com/api/v1

-## Notes about id, url and links
+## Notes about IDs, URLs and links
 Most resources have some form of linking properties to other resources.
-We have define these properties as
+We have defined these properties as:

-### id's
+### IDs
-A property `id` will be the numeric id of the resource
+A property `id` will be the numeric id of the resource.

-A property `property_id` will be the numeric id of the associated property called `property`
+A property `property_id` will be the numeric id of the associated property called `property`.

-### URL's
+### URLs
-URL properties will be a URL linking to the json api url for that resource
+URL properties will be a URL linking to the json api url for that resource.

-For example, a property in a resource called `property_url` would link to something like `https://<yoursubdomain>.ourcommunitymap.com/api/v1/someresource/<property_id>.json`
+For example, a property in a resource called `property_url` would link to something like: `https://<yoursubdomain>.ourcommunitymap.com/api/v1/someresource/<property_id>.json`

 ### Links
 Link properties are actual URLs that link to non-api urls.
-For example, the `project.json` resource has a `project_link`
+For example, the `project.json` resource has a `project_link`:

     "project_link": "https://demo.ourcommunitymap.com/home",